 Inquiry Report

-A written inquiry report must be prepared by the inquiry committee which includes the following components: (a) the name and title of the committee members and experts (if any); (b) the allegations; (c) the funding request or support, if any; (d) a summary of the inquiry process used; (e) a list of the research records reviewed; (f) summaries of any interviews; (g) a description of the evidence in sufficient detail to demonstrate whether an investigation is warranted or not; and (h) the committee’s determination as to whether an investigation is recommended.
+A written inquiry report must be prepared by the inquiry committee which includes the following components: (a) the name and title of the committee members and experts (if any); (b) the allegations; (c) the funding request or support, if any; (d) a summary of the inquiry process used; (e) a list of the research records reviewed; (f) summaries of any interviews; (g) a description of the evidence in sufficient detail to demonstrate whether an investigation is warranted or not; (h) the committee’s determination as to whether an investigation is recommended; and (i) a minority report if applicable.

 Institutional counsel will review the report for legal sufficiency.